 5 min read · Cost

-Dry rot repair cost in Santa Rosa sits above valley because of North Bay labor and the mix of historic stock and post-2017 rebuilds.
-WUI parcels have their own threshold conversations.
+Dry rot repair cost in Santa Rosa sits above the valley because North Bay labor is higher and the housing mix runs from historic in-town stock to post-2017 fire rebuilds.
+Wildland-urban-interface parcels add their own threshold conversations.
+We price the work only after probing the suspect area, because in Santa Rosa the gap between a board swap and a structural repair often hides behind one stucco patch.

 What drives a Santa Rosa dry rot repair price